-- Once you see the entry, double click on it and then select Enabled option from the next pop-up window.
+- Once you see the entry, double-click on it and then select Enabled from the next pop-up window.

-- Now click Apply and then OK button to save the changes.
+- Now click Apply and then the OK button to save the changes.

 After following the above steps, check for the error code.
 If it’s still persisting, move down and try the next workaround.